 BY SOFO ARCHON

-Most people are under the false impression that our economic system — market capitalism — is fair and free, in which everyone can engage voluntarily and reap the benefits of their economic efforts, based solely on how sharp their business acumen is.
-But how free the so-called free market actually is?
+Most people are under the impression that our economic system — market capitalism — is a free system within which everyone can engage voluntarily and reap the benefits of their labor.

 Tom wants an apple.
 John has an apple and offers it for $1.
 Tom counter-offers 50 cents.
 John re-counters at 75 cents.
 They agree.
 Sale.
 John decides this is a business he likes.
 But he notices other sellers are nearby.
 So, John needs to be competitive.
 One day John has some older apples that he normally doesn’t sell.
 But he thinks they are ok and really needs the income.
 Tom buys these apples – eats them – and gets sick.
 Tom returns to John and ask for his money back.
 John refuses claiming Tom has no proof it was his apples that made him sick.
 Tom calls his lawyer and sues John to pay for his doctor’s visit.
 John goes to court and loses.
 John learns a lesson about the power of government.